Home Watch Business Frequently Asked Questions

 What can NHWA Accreditation do for my company?

 Aside from being recognized as a credible, Accredited Member of the NHWA, there are many ways accreditation can help.
 Potential clients look to do business with companies that belong to organizations that endorse them because they hold their members accountable.
 By becoming accredited, your company will be listed on the NHWA website where clients will find your business.
-This website averages close to one hundred thousand visits annually (see Reasons to Join).
+This website averages more than one hundred twenty thousand visits annually (see Benefits of Membership).
 As a sponsored site, the NHWA ad appears immediately, ahead of all competing companies, putting your company front and center, regardless of your page ranking.

 How can NHWA membership improve my business?